Globally-Attractive Logarithmic Geometric Control of a Quadrotor for Aggressive Trajectory Tracking: Introduction

 A large number of quadrotor control methods have been presented in the literature.
 These methods can be sorted into three general categories: those that are linear, those that are nonlinear and non-geometric, and those that are geometric.
 Linear control methods neglect or approximate the nonlinear dynamics of the quadrotor by linearizing about an equilibrium point and treating the resulting dynamics as if they were the true dynamics of the system.
 These methods perform well as long as the state of the system remains near the equilibrium, but fail when the state leaves the resulting region of attraction.

-Nonlinear non-geometric control methods (e.g. \cite{Bouabdallah2004}) compensate for certain nonlinearities in the dynamics of the quadrotor and are attractive for large regions of attraction~\cite{Khalil2002}.
-However, they neglect the fact that the rotation states of the quadrotor belong to a Lie group, the special orthogonal group SO(3).
-These control methods usually approximate the rotation states as a vector of Euler angles, resulting in poor performance when the rotation of the quadrotor approaches the associated singularities, or as a unit quaternion, resulting in possible unwinding phenomena.
+Nonlinear non-geometric control methods~\cite{Bouabdallah2004} compensate for certain nonlinearities in the dynamics of the quadrotor and have large regions of attraction.
+However, they neglect the fact that the rotation states of the quadrotor belong to the special orthogonal group SO(3).
+These control methods usually approximate the rotation states as a vector of Euler angles, resulting in poor performance when the rotation of the quadrotor approaches the associated singularities, or as a unit quaternion, resulting in possible unwinding phenomena \cite{Bhat2000}.

-Geometric control methods correctly model the rotation states on SO(3) and are derived using methods from differential geometry.
-They can stabilize the quadrotor dynamics for almost any initial rotation.
-The seminal work for quadrotor geometric control is~\cite{Lee2010}.
-Because of its ability to track aggressive trajectories, this controller has been used in the literature for over a decade (e.g. \cite{Mellinger2011, Zhou2021}).

-While the controller derived in \cite{Lee2010} has been shown to perform well for aggressive trajectory tracking, it does not do well at recovering the quadrotor from configurations where the body rotation is close to 180 degrees from the desired rotation.
-This is because the magnitude of the rotational error vector in \cite{Lee2010} goes to zero as the error rotation approaches 180 degrees.
-Lee acknowledged this in \cite{Lee2012} and developed a new attitude error function that does not have this issue.
-However, the error function in \cite{Lee2012} seems to lack motivation from the physics or dynamics of the system.

-Because the exponential map from the Lie algebra to the Lie group corresponds to geodesics, or shortest paths, its inverse, the logarithmic map, is the most intuitive and effective way to represent error on Lie groups.
-Expressing error in the Lie algebra is advantageous because it is a vector space, meaning that vector operations can be performed on its elements, making them much easier to work with than elements of the Lie group itself.

-The estimation literature has widely adopted the use of the logarithmic map to represent error in poses and rotations (see e.g. \cite{Barfoot2017, Sola2020, Barfoot2014}).
-However, it seems that it has not been widely used in the quadrotor control literature.
-The only examples that the authors were able to find were \cite{Shi2017}, where it was applied to finite-time sliding mode control, and \cite{Yu2015}, where it was used for attitude regulation.